treeman/jonashietala/README.markdown

 ----

 * Remove/Rename tags...
 They are clogging up the front page!
+    * Sort on number of tags and take a few?
+Generate a tags list page?
     * Remove the 'General' tag!
     * Make the tag 'Games' or similar only for my made games and something else for gaming discussion?